-Infrastructure: We are currently down one (1.0 FTE) Network Technician, after 3 failed recruitments.
-That position became the Network Security Manager, a position now swept - although the need for a Network Technician still exists.
-We now support hundreds of network routers and switches, hundreds of wireless access points, high speed data connections between sites and all of the computers and servers using this infrastructure.
-As more devices including phones, cameras, HVAC and lighting controls, and wireless PCs, phones, tablets and other BYO Devices, we will need more resources to support this infrastructure.
+Infrastructure: We now support hundreds of network routers and switches, hundreds of wireless access points, hundreds of VoIP phones, high speed data connections between sites and servers using this infrastructure.
+As more devices including cameras, HVAC and lighting controls, and wireless PCs, phones, tablets and other BYO Devices, we will need more resources to support this infrastructure.